Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

 \subsubsection{Analysis}

-The author who conducted the interview studies analyzed the transcripts and recordings of the user study sessions by close-coding on participant's prototyping Activities from the requirements elicitation study (Section~\ref{sec:formative-study-results}) to validate the presence of the Activities.
-Meanwhile, to understand the prototyping process (\textbf{RQ3}) and the needs developers have in this process (\textbf{RQ4}), the author performed provisional coding~\cite{saldana2009coding} using the set of Desired Capabilities from the requirements elicitation study as well as open coding.
+The author who conducted the interview studies analyzed the transcripts and recordings of the user study sessions by close-coding on participant's prototyping \textit{Activities} from the requirements elicitation study (Section~\ref{sec:formative-study-results}) to validate the presence of the Activities.
+To understand how the UX design space of computer use agents are explored (\textbf{RQ2}), the author performed provisional coding~\cite{saldana2009coding} using the set of \textit{Desired Capabilities} from the requirements elicitation study as well as open coding.

-\subsection{Results}

-\tool enabled all participants---regardless of familiarity with agents, generative AI usage, prompt engineering experience, and job roles---to prototype agent experiences.
-During the study, participants created between one and five agent prototypes, with an average of 2.5.
-Below, we report the results of the two research questions.
-We refer back to the set of Activities (noted as \textbf{A}s) and Desired Capabilities (noted as \textbf{C}s) from Section~\ref{sec:formative-study-results}.
+\subsubsection{Results}